lfn-cnti/bestpractices/doc/cbpps/0001-cnf-best-practice-proposal-process.md

 ## **Motivation**

+__Note: Motivation is something that stems from the past, it's the culmination of experiences that drive you to wanting to achieve a specific goal.__

 In a blog post describing the [road to Go 2](https://blog.golang.org/toward-go2), Russ Cox explains:

 “that it is difficult but essential to describe the significance of a problem in a way that someone working in a different environment can understand”